 Sydney, 1976

-Demanding urgently needed repairs children skipped class at Forest Lodge Primary School to join their parents at a rally outside the Education Department.
+Demanding urgently needed repairs children skipped class at Forest Lodge Primary School and with their parents rallied outside the Education Department.

 Canberra, 1976